Holographic models of non-Fermi liquid metals revisited: an effective field theory approach: Solving the linearized equations of motion

 for some integration constants $c_1,c_2,c_3,c_4$.
 Here, $\lambda$ and $\lambda'$ correspond to \eqnref{eq:lambda} upon setting $\sigma_1 = -1$ and [$\sigma_2 = 1$ (for $\lambda$) or $-1$ (for $\lambda'$)], and $\mathcal{A}_2$ and $\mathcal{A}_3$ are the corresponding eigenvectors.
 Next we need to impose \eqnref{eq:the_fourth}.
 Because, as already mentioned, the $r$ derivative of \eqnref{eq:the_fourth} follows from the other three equations of motion, imposing \eqnref{eq:the_fourth} at one value of $r$ will be enough to imply that it is satisfied at all values of $r$.
 By sending $r \to \infty$, we find that we must set $c_1=0$.

 The eigenvectors $\mathcal{A}_2$ and $\mathcal{A}_3$ have a somewhat complicated form, making the general calculation rather burdensome.
 However, a general statement that one can make is that the equations of motion only depend on $u$ and $(\omega,q_x,q_y)$.
-This justifies our statement that the result for the currents will be of the form \eqnref{eq:general_form} [the factor of $\sqrt{g_{\theta \theta}}$ comes from the final identification of the currents in the boundary theory, \eqnref{eq:current_identification}].
-We ultimately relied on \textsc{Mathematica} to handle the tedious algebra, perform the expansion in $1/u$ described in Section \ref{subsec:zeroT}, and finally obtain the result given in Section \ref{subsec:zeroT} for the $p=-1$ and $p=0$ terms of the expansion \eqnref{eq:u_expansion} \footnote{The Mathematica notebook file used for the computations is attached to the arXiv submission as an ``ancillary file''.}.
+This justifies our statement that the result for the currents will be of the form \eqnref{eq:general_form} [the factor of $\alpha(\theta)^{-1}$ comes from the final identification of the currents in the boundary theory, \eqnref{eq:current_identification}].
+We ultimately relied on \textsc{Mathematica} to handle the tedious algebra, perform the expansion in $1/u$ described in Section \ref{subsec:zeroT}, and finally obtain the result given in Section \ref{subsec:zeroT} for the $p=-1$ and $p=0$ terms of the expansion \eqnref{eq:u_expansion} \footnote{The Mathematica notebook file used for the computations can be found at \url{https://arxiv.org/src/2307.02526/anc/odesoln.nb}.}.
 Here, however, in order to facilitate physical interpretation, we describe a simplified version of the calculation that can reproduce the leading-order terms in the result, i.e.\ the $p=-1$ term in \eqnref{eq:u_expansion}

 As $u \to \infty$, to leading order \eqnref{eq:lambda} becomes and

 One can show that to leading order, the corresponding eigenvectors take the form

 and